 What Is Gastric Bypass Surgery?

-Gastric bypass is a form of weight-loss surgery2 which involves creating a small pouch from the stomach and connecting it directly to the small intestine.
+Gastric bypass is a form of weight-loss surgery which involves creating a small pouch from the stomach and connecting it directly to the small intestine.
 After gastric bypass, food travels into this small pouch and then directly into the intestine, bypassing most of the stomach and the first section of the small intestine.

 Gastric bypass is one of the most common types of bariatric surgery.
 Many people choose surgery after they have exhausted other options, or when they have serious weight-related health concerns such as type 2 diabetes, high blood pressure, or severe sleep apnea.